DuckDivers/owl-carousel-2/README.txt

 License: GPL-2.0+
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-Add post carousels to your blog.
+Easily add post carousels to your website.
 Works with any custom post type or regular posts.
-Controls allow for insetion of
+Controls allow for insertion of multiple carousels on a single page.
+You can specify margins, number of items per page at multiple breakpoints.
+Choose options by category, tag, other custom taxonomy or by post ID.

 == Description ==

 This plugin uses the Owl Carousel 2 jQuery plugin to create carousels (sliders) from any built in or (public) custom post type in WordPress.
 You can use this plugin to make
 * Product Carousels